-Preview tab shows you how the file will look like, and the
+Preview tab shows you how the file will look like when rendered, and

-Preview Changes will highlight the changes to the file (red for deletions and green for additions).
+Preview Changes will highlight the changes you've made to the file (red for deletions and green for additions).

-A commit is a record of the changes to the repository.
+A commit is a record of your changes to the repository.
 This is like a snapshot of your edits.